How to use your new ePortfolio - Top Tips

 For both curricula, ESRs are constructed in stages by both you and your ES, using the Prepare button in the Portfolio Summary.
 For the old curriculum, the Core Curriculum Progress field (Portfolio Summary) is where to record information regarding progress with General Ophthalmology and other special interest areas.
 This mirrors the previous system’s workflow.

-You must ensure that all evidence relevant to the current Review Period has been added to the system before following the Prepare process.
 Please do not attempt to complete an ESR too early as this will lock the report, and you will be asked to start a new Review Period.
+If your ESR form is locked before you managed to complete it, please raise a ticket with the Helpdesk.

 It is recommended to use multiple windows to review information with your ES.